 Shape your ears by composing music consistently.
 It will create almost something like matching EQ in your ears that will become more sensitive for sound adjustments, and you will detect even small clipping or distortion, which is crucial for you.
 Don’t stop producing – it could be even an hour a day, but the results would be astounding.

 11. Stick To One Pair Of Headphones / Monitors For A Long Time

 I believe this is a big one.
 You can train your ears to detect even small distortions when using the same phones/monitors for the long term.

 How do you master without creating distortion?

 A common factor that contributes to clipping is incorrect gain staging.
 Go through each section of your signal chain and determine if any areas have their gain or output level set too high.
 Sometimes in a mix, we can cause clipping from an insert or group buss that boosts the gain level of an instrument or element.

 Also, volume automation is a great technique to make a mix feel natural and organic while still controlling volume and gain levels.
 Use automation to lower any excessive peaks in your mix during playback or boost any soft areas of a track so that you don’t have to push its overall gain level.

 The reason is that bass and low-mid frequencies tend to feel heavier than higher ones and generally take up more space in a mix.
 Intense bass frequencies can cause your overall mix to warp or distort.
 Solo each of your bass-heavy tracks and measure how much low-end you can shave off without compromising punch or dynamics.

-Along with EQ, compression is a powerful tool that can make or break a mix.
+Along with EQ, a compression is a powerful tool that can make or break a mix.
 There are no definite rules for applying compression other than to never over-compress.
 Overcompression will cause your waveforms to sound muddy and squashed, and will probably cause you to turn them louder, which can reduce signal quality.